-AS9144 4 Credits Use drawing to demonstrate understanding of conventions appropriate to design AS91450 4 Credits Systematically clarify ideas using drawing informed by established design practice appropriate to a visual arts cultural context design

-AS91460 4 Credits Produce a resolved work that demonstrates purposeful control of skills
+AS91445 4 Credits Use drawing to demonstrate understanding of conventions appropriate to design.
+AS91450 4 Credits Systematically clarify ideas using drawing informed by established design practice.
+AS91460 4 Credits Produce a resolved work that demonstrates purposeful control of skills appropriate to a visual arts cultural context.
+Externally A Assessed Achie evement Standards A CO 4 4 E E 446 Book and a second to be dead of the deleter to the control of the

-AS91455 14 Credits Produce a systematic body of work that integrates conventions and regenerates ideas within
+AS91455 14 Credits Produce a systematic body of work that integrates conventions and regenerates ideas within design.

-Level 3 Photography
+Photography Level 3

+Students build on the skills they have gained in a more self-directed program.
+They explore more complex colour, light, and compositional devices as they develop their ideas further.
+There is an opportunity for students to complete a scholarship application.
+A two-day intensive Photoshop workshop is part of the course.
 The prerequisite for Level 3 Photography is 14 Credits at Level 2 or proven ability as approved by Ms Cron.

-AS91447 4 Credits Use drawing to demonstrate understanding of conventions appropriate to photography within photography

-AS91452 4 Credits Systematically clarify ideas using drawing informed by established photography practice

-AS91457 14 Credits Produce a systematic body of work that integrates conventions and regenerates ideas
+micernany internally Assessed Admerement Standards AS91447 4 Credits Use drawing to demonstrate understanding of conventions appropriate to photography.
+AS91452 4 Credits Systematically clarify ideas using drawing informed by established photography practice.
+Externally Assessed Achievement Standards AS91457 14 Credits Produce a systematic body of work that integrates conventions and regenerates ideas within photography.